estii20/guest_feedback/README.md

 # Hotel Guest Feedback Form

 A generic hotel guest feedback terminal to provide useful information to the hotel based on guests average score feedback for each department.
-Namely, the Front Desk, the Restaurant, the Spa and the Hotel Room.
+Namely, the Front Desk, the Restaurant, the Spa and the Hotel Room and also asks if they wish to receive special offers.

 This is useful information to the Hotel Marketing Department so that they can know;